Remembering John Lewis, rights icon and `American hero’

 Lewis also met bipartisan success in Congress in 2006 when he led efforts to renew the Voting Rights Act, but the Supreme Court invalidated much of the law in 2013, and it became once again what it was in his youth, a work in progress.

-Lewis initially endorsed Hillary Rodham Clinton in the 2008 Democratic presidential primary, but belatedly backed Barack Obama when it became clear he had more Black support.
+Lewis initially endorsed Hillary Rodham Clinton in the 2008 Democratic presidential primary, but belatedly backed Obama when it became clear he had more Black support.
 After Obama’s swearing-in, he signed a commemorative photograph for Lewis that reflected much more than his endorsement, writing “Because of you, John.
 Barack Obama.”
 Later, they marched hand in hand in Selma on the 50th anniversary of the attack.

 And when Obama was succeeded by a president who sought to dismantle much of his legacy, Lewis made no effort to hide his pain.